 About the Author

 DANIEL KRAUS is a New York Times bestselling writer of novels, TV, and film.
-His recent novel, Whalefall, received a front-cover review in The New York Times Book Review, won the Alex Award, was a Los Angeles Times Book Prize Finalist, and was named a Best Book of 2023 by NPR, The New York Times, Amazon, Chicago Tribune, and more.
+His latest novel, Angel Down, was a New York Times Top 10 Book of 2025.
+His novel Whalefall won the Alex Award, was a Los Angeles Times Book Prize Finalist, and was named a Best Book of 2023 by NPR, The New York Times, Amazon, Chicago Tribune, and more.
 With Guillermo del Toro, he cowrote The Shape of Water, based on the same idea the two created for the Oscar-winning film.

 Weight: 1.25 Pounds